iota-community/Shimmer-Governance/The Shimmer Governance Framework.md

-* You don't understand it well enough if you cannot explain it simply.
-Provide a simplified and layman-accessible explanation of the suggested change
+*  Provide a simplified and layman-accessible explanation of the suggested change

 #### **_Abstract_**